VGE - Vertical Grading Editor

 Reference Point Position Sets the offset at which to calculate the Reference Point - elevation is then calculated from the sampled or design surface, based on selected toggle option Reference String Use the pick list to select the Reference String.
 Behaviour is as follows:

 - Drom Design String selected.
-This sets the design surface from which to extract elevations (as well as setting the new PI locations (by station/station) ont the current string C.L.).From Alignment Select an alignment for the offset location of the Reference Point.
+This sets the design surface from which to extract elevations (as well as setting the new PVI locations (by station/station) ont the current string C.L.).From Alignment Select an alignment for the offset location of the Reference Point.

 Only available if From Sampled Surfaces is selected.From Design Code Select a Code for from the Reference String to use for the offset location of the Reference Point.